mbalabanov/cleaning-static-site/README.md

 # Cleaner's Website

-This is the English version of the brochure website for the cleaning company _Profireiniger_ in Vienna.
+This is the English version of the brochure website for the cleaning company _Profireiniger Estera GmbH_ in Vienna.
 It uses Next.js as a static site generator to generate the website content from Markdown files.
 **At the time of writing, this project is still a work-in-progress.**